JunePrimavera/Minecraft-Vanilla-Notebook/README.md

 > When will it be released?

-I don't know, hopefully by the end of next month (August 2022)
+I don't know, it will take as long as it takes.

 > What versions?